 Long COVID is more likely to develop in people who had severe COVID-19 illness, but anyone who has had a COVID-19 infection can develop long COVID.
 Each time a person is infected with SARS-CoV-2, there is a risk of developing long COVID.

-Share these graphics and sample social media posts to help raise awareness about long COVID:
+Share these graphics/sample social media posts to help raise awareness about long COVID and tag NFID channels:

 - #DYK: You can lower your risk for long COVID if you #GetVaccinated against COVID-19?
 Learn more: www.nfid.org/covid-19